-In section 2 we describe the development of the model.
-The results of the numerical integration and the mathematical analysis are presented in section 3, as well as comparisons with observations and more detailed models.
-In the final section, we summarise the results, draw some conclusions and give an outlook to future work.
+In Sect.
+2 we describe the development of the model.
+The results of the numerical integration and the mathematical analysis are presented in Sect.
+3, as well as comparisons with observations and more detailed models.
+In the final section, we summarise the results, draw some conclusions and give an outlook on future work.